Lachlan Power

-Lachlan Ross Power (born 25 August 1995) is an Australian YouTuber, professional gamer and internet personality, known primarily for his video game commentaries of Fortnite Battle Royale.
+Lachlan Ross Power (born 25 August 1995), also known mononymously as Lachlan, is an Australian YouTuber, professional gamer and internet personality, known primarily for his video game commentaries of Fortnite Battle Royale.
 He is the founder of lifestyle brand and gaming organization PWR.

 In 2013, Power registered his YouTube account under the name CraftBattleDuty and primarily posted video game commentaries of Minecraft, Battlefield and Call of Duty.
 His channel experienced substantial growth in popularity when he began posting videos of Fortnite in 2017.
 In January 2019, his channel reached 10 million subscribers, becoming the first Australian gaming content creator to hit that milestone.
-As of September 2022, the channel had reached over 14.8 million subscribers and 5 billion video views, ranking as the sixth most-subscribed and fifth most-viewed channel on the platform from Australia.
+As of March 2024, the channel had reached over 15 million subscribers and 5 billion video views, ranking as the seventh most-subscribed and fifth most-viewed channel on the platform from Australia.

 Early life

-Lachlan Ross Power was born on the 25th of August 1995, in Brisbane, Queensland, and grew up in Shailer Park, Queensland.
-His mother, Lynne, is a bank manager and his father Darren Power is a local politician, currently serving as the mayor of Logan City.
+Lachlan "Lachy" Power was born on the 25 August 1995, in Brisbane, Queensland, and grew up in Shailer Park, Queensland.
+His mother, Lynne, is a bank manager and his father Darren Power is a local politician, who served as the mayor of Logan City from 2020 to 2024.
 Power has three siblings.

 Career

 Power registered the "CraftBattleDuty" YouTube channel on 19 March 2013.
 His early content primarily featured video game commentaries of Minecraft, Battlefield and Call of Duty; his channel name comes from a concatenation of these three games.
-His channel experienced a substantial growth in popularity when he began playing Fortnite Battle Royale in 2017.
+He was a member of the Minecraft group the Pack along with JeromeASF, PrestonPlayz, Vikkstar123, Woofless, and Bajan Canadian.
+His channel experienced substantial growth in popularity when he began playing Fortnite Battle Royale in 2017.

 In January 2019, his channel reached 10 million subscribers, becoming the first Australian gaming content creator to hit that milestone.
 In October 2019, during Fortnite's season-ending live event "The End", Power's stream on YouTube peaked at 198,976 concurrent viewers.
 On 29 October 2019, it was announced that Power had signed a deal with YouTube to stream exclusively on that platform; he had previously also streamed on Twitch.

 In June 2020, Power launched a professional esports Fortnite team based in Queensland, Australia, called PWR, which later expanded to being a gaming, entertainment, and apparel brand.
 He had previously launched a merchandise brand, Power by Lachlan, in 2018.
 In October 2020, Power received his own Fortnite outfit as part of the Fortnite Icon Series.